SonDA-22011995/python_tutorial_sonda/README.md

   - `try` block runs code, raising an exception if any occurs
   - `except` block catches exceptions
   - `finally` block always executes
+  - `else` Optional Code to execute if no exception occurred in the try block

 ```
 try: